Visual-Behavior/aloception-oss/.github/pull_request_template.md

-General description of your pull request with the list of features includes.
+General description of your pull request with the list of new features and/or bugs.

 * ***New feature 1*** : Description
 ```python